Blue Owl Capital (OBDC)

 AI Analysis | Feedback

-- The **JPMorgan Chase** for private corporate loans.
+It's like a JPMorgan Chase for growing, mid-sized private companies seeking loans.

 AI Analysis | Feedback